 When visiting Orlando, one of the major planning issues and possible expenses is transportation.
-It’s less of a concern if you are going to one resort and staying put (say to Disney World or Universal and staying on-site, as they have frogtastic free resort transportation choices on property).
+It’s less of a concern if you are going to one resort and staying put (say to Walt Disney World Resort or Universal Orlando Resort and staying on-site, as they have frogtastic free resort transportation choices on property).
 But what if you want to hop around and see other parks or engage in other things to do in Orlando outside of the theme parks?
 Should you rent a car?
 Use ride-sharing services?
 Are there shuttles or trains?
-Now that Disney's Magical Express airport service has ended, it's left many wondering what the options are.
-But Mears is hopping in to save the day!
-Plus The Sunshine Flyer starts service to Disney World in February 2022.
-Let’s go over the Orlando transportation choices to help you find the fastest and easiest way to get around that also protects your wallet.
+Now that Disney's Magical Express airport service has ended, let’s go over the Orlando transportation choices to help you find the fastest and easiest way to get around that also protects your wallet.
 Let's save that vacation budget for fun stuff like churros and souvenirs!

 Our Hoppin' Guide to Orlando Transportation

 If you are not driving to Orlando, here are your other options for hopping around the theme parks and the Orlando area.
-Even if you bring your own car, sometimes it's nice to sit back and enjoy the ride instead of the being head driver or navigator on your vacation time.
-At this time, any shared ride, including Disney transportation, will require you to follow face-covering protocols.
+Even if you bring your own car, sometimes it's nice to sit back and enjoy the ride instead of being the head driver or navigator on your vacation time.

 Car Rental